 More than half of South African students who begin a university degree never finish it.
 This is the fact that drives every decision we make.
 Not because the number is large — but because every single one of those students had the capability to succeed, and the system quietly failed them before they got the chance.

 We did not arrive here from a Silicon Valley accelerator with a solution looking for a problem.
 We are from here.
 We understand the structural realities of South African academic life in a way that no outside observer ever could.
 The data costs.
-The load-shedding.
 The institutional gaps.
+The AI literacy gap.
 The mathematics barrier that nobody talks about openly.

 OmnitechWorks was built from a ground-level understanding of what South African students actually face — and from a deep conviction that their failure is not inevitable.
 It is correctable, with the right infrastructure in the right place at the right time.